Miss Montana Teen USA

 The Miss Montana Teen USA competition is the pageant that selects the representative for the state of Montana in the Miss Teen USA pageant.
 From 1994 to 2007, it was directed by Carol Hirata and the Carlton Group, based in Bellvue, Colorado.
 In 2012, it was taken by Pageants NW Productions based in Puyallup, Washington.
 Since 2021, the pageant is based in Great Falls, Montana under the direction of Lime Light Enterprises.

 Montana is the least successful state at Miss Teen USA, placing only twice, in 2006 (when Katie Blair won the title) and in 2024, when Kailey Burress placed in the top twenty.

-Deanna Sophia Perdue of Saint Cloud, FL was appointed Miss Montana Teen USA on September 30th, 2025 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
-She represented Montana at Miss Teen USA 2025.
+Rowan Cross of Glendale, AZ was appointed Miss Montana Teen USA on July 30th, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Montana at Miss Teen USA 2026.